varvv/contract-deployments/sepolia/2025-04-01-nested-ownership-transfer/README.md

 Make sure you are on the "Overview" tab of the tenderly simulation, to validate integrity of the simulation, we need to check the following:

-1. "Network": Check the network is Mainnet.
+1. "Network": Check the network is Sepolia.
 2. "Timestamp": Check the simulation is performed on a block with a recent timestamp (i.e. close to when you run the script).
 3. "Sender": Check the address shown is your signer account.
 If not see the derivation path Note above.